Texas Caviar

 This post may contain paid affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-Pro-tip: Use canned beans and corn to save some time but without sacrificing taste.
+Pro-tip: Use canned beans and corn to save time without sacrificing taste.

 process shots for texas caviar